Future of the Royal Navy: SSN-AUKUS

 Prior to 2023, the plan for a Maritime Underwater Future Capability (MUFC), that is, a successor to the Astute-class SSN, was known the SSN (R) program.
 MUFC was also known as the 'Astute Replacement Nuclear Submarine (SSN (R))'.
 In September 2021, a £170 million contract was awarded to BAE Systems and Rolls-Royce for initial design work on the submarines.

 In 2023, an agreement was reached by the American, British and Australian Governments to jointly develop a new attack submarine that is to be an evolution from SSN (R).
 The program will be a joint British-Australian-American project and will involve the construction of a new class of submarine for both the Royal Navy and the Royal Australian Navy.
 According to the Joint Leaders Statement, "Beginning in 2023, Australian military and civilian personnel will embed with the U.S. Navy, the Royal Navy, and in the United States and United Kingdom submarine industrial bases to accelerate the training of Australian personnel.
 The United States plans to increase SSN port visits to Australia beginning in 2023, with Australian sailors joining U.S. crews for training and development; the United Kingdom will increase visits to Australia beginning in 2026. ...
 In the late 2030s, the United Kingdom will deliver its first SSN-AUKUS to the Royal Navy.
 Australia will deliver the first SSN-AUKUS built in Australia to the Royal Australian Navy in the early 2040s".
 The program is to benefit from American technology transfers that will support the construction of the AUKUS submarines.

-In November 2022, MSubs Ltd was awarded a £15.4m contract to build an XLUUV (Extra Large Uncrewed Underwater Vehicle) vessel which is to be delivered to the Royal Navy within two years.
-The 17-tonne vessel (known as Project CETUS) was described as being "the next step in developing autonomous underwater warfare capability" and is also to feed into the design of SSN(R)/SSN AUKUS.
+In June 2025, the newly elected Labour Government announced that it would aim to acquire up to 12 SSN-AUKUS vessels to replace the Astute-class, aiming to establish a construction "drum beat" in the 2040s/2050s that would see one new submarine enter service every 18 months.
+Some analysis suggested that in the absence of a significant expansion of U.K. submarine-building capacity, this objective was too optimistic and unlikely to be realized.